What is HDL?

 An elevated, or abnormally high, HDL level is anything above 80 mg/dL.

-One cause of elevated HDL is genetic mutations.
+One thing that can make your HDL cholesterol high is a genetic mutation.
 Some mutations to your genes can cause your body to produce too much HDL cholesterol or have trouble getting rid of it.
 For example, a mutation to the CETP gene can cause your HDL to be higher than 150 mg/dL.

 Other causes of abnormally high HDL can include: